OpenDataManchester/KnoWaste/documentation.md

 **Questions**
 1. Should the **Waste Holder** be aware of weights and containers used for waste at this point?
-2. Does the Waste Holder need to know every time waste was re-classified?
+2. Does the **Waste Holder** need to know every time waste was re-classified?

+### Discovery

+Explore and understand what is required to be able to move waste

+![alt text][nhw_d]

+[nhw_d]: https://github.com/OpenDataManchester/KnoWaste/blob/master/Data%20Flow_%20Non-Hazardous%20Waste_%20Discovery.png "Data Flow: Non-Hazardous Waste: Discovery"